". . . Do not remember the former things, or consider the things of old. I am about to do a new thing; now it springs forth, do you not perceive it?"

 In the Scripture story at the top of this post, a prophet is speaking new and powerful words to a community that needs a different reality.
 The Kingdom of Judah was the southern portion of the land Israel, and in 586 BC the world was turned upside down for the people who were living there.
 Babylon was the ruling power of the day, and the Babylonians invaded Judah and Jerusalem and took the people captive.
 The people were forced out of their land and became exiles in the land of Babylon, living in a new land away from everything they had known and loved.
 But God had not forgotten them.
 In this passage, we hear that God is going to make all things new and bring them back home into a better reality.

-God was making something new out of something old – a 70 year period of exile.
+something old – a 70 year period of exile.

-So as this new year begins, our hope and prayer for our community and for all people is that God will make something new out of the old, that God’s story will enter our story, and that we will begin to define ‘new’-ness, not from a Dictionary, but from how we live our lives.
+to define ‘new’-ness, not from a Dictionary, but from how we live our lives.
 We are part of that definition!
 We get to embody newness!

 May it be.
 Welcome, 2013.